SebastianWesolowski/WorkSpace/Apps/README.md

 - [Notion](https://www.notion.so/): A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team.
 - [Obsidian](https://obsidian.md/): Obsidian is a powerful knowledge base that works on top of a local folder of plain text Markdown files.
 - [Spark](https://sparkmailapp.com/): Spark is a smart email app for Mac, iPhone and iPad.

+## Graphic and Video Apps

+- [Affinity Designer](https://affinity.serif.com/en-gb/designer/https://affinity.serif.com/en-gb/designer/): Affinity Designer is an award-winning vector graphics software setting the new industry standard in the world of design.
+- [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/): DaVinci Resolve is the world’s only solution that combines professional 8K editing, color correction, visual effects, and audio post-production all in one software tool!
+- [Figma](https://www.figma.com/): Figma is a vector graphics editor and primarily web-based prototyping tool, with additional offline features enabled by desktop applications for macOS and Windows.
+- [OBS Studio](https://obsproject.com/): OBS Studio is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.

 ## Fun / Personal app